Euro zone government bond yields drop, eyes on gilts

 Two key ECB policymakers made the case on Saturday for a cut in the bank's oversized balance sheet, indicating that the critical policy debate will be on how to run down the ECB's more than 5 trillion euros worth of bonds.

-On Friday, U.S. data overshadowed a warning of rising recession risks in the single currency bloc while reinforcing the view that the Federal Reserve is likely to keep raising interest rates aggressively.
+On Friday, U.S. data overshadowed a warning of rising recession risks in the single currency bloc while reinforcing a view that the Federal Reserve is likely to keep raising interest rates aggressively.

 Europe's energy subsidies may reduce the current inflation rate but only at the expense of higher readings, potentially complicating the task of monetary policy, ECB policymaker Francois Villeroy de Galhau said on Saturday.